 She firmly believes that the warmth, safety and structure she offers her clients (her families) are crucial ingredients for helping the children (and families) she works with to overcome their struggles and reach their potential.

 Jet meets with children between 0 and 12 years of age and their parents for individual therapy and play therapy, Social Skills 4 Kids group courses and parenting consultations.
-She can usually be found in The Hague or Rotterdam but as practice she oversees all locations.
 Next to seeing clients for therapy, Jet is also part of the Child Assessment Group through which she can be found performing psychological and educational assessments for international children (4-16 years old) throughout the Netherlands.
-Jet speaks fluent Dutch and English and can sometimes be heard speaking a word of German here and there.
+Jet speaks fluent Dutch and English.

-Jet Sichterman has a MSc. in Child & Adolescent Psychology and was further trained in play-psychotherapy at the RINO groep.
-Jet is a member of the Dutch Association of Psychologists (Nederlands Instituut van Psychologen – NIP) as well as member and chairperson of the Hague Society for Psychologists in private practice (Haags Genootschap van Vrijgevestigde Psychologen – HGvVP).
+Jet Sichterman (Psycholoog NIP) has a MSc. in Child & Adolescent Psychology and was further trained in play-psychotherapy at the RINO groep.
+Jet is a member of the Dutch Association of Psychologists (Nederlands Instituut van Psychologen – NIP), registered as Psycholoog NIP and as Master level psychologist at the registry of professionals supporting children and young people (Stichting Kwaliteitsregister Jeugd: 130001181).
+Between 2015 and 2018, Jet was member and chairperson of the former Hague Society for Psychologists in private practice (Haags Genootschap van Vrijgevestigde Psychologen – HGvVP).
 Additionally, Jet is a member of the Women’s Business Initiative International (WBII).

 PS the ‘J’ in Jet, in English, sounds like a ‘Y’ … so Jet is actually pronounced as Yet.